xeniatay/wkrpt400-wanderable-documentation/README.md

     # Expand the lines which load the assets
     config.assets.debug = true

-Keep in mind that this will affect frontend development workflow and you should not commit this for the sake of other developers
+Keep in mind that this will affect frontend development workflow and you should not commit this change.

 ##### How the pipeline behaves in production